Antonov-S/evento-app/README.md

 - popular cities like Austin and Seattle are available via individual buttons below the search box
 - pagination if found events are more than 6
 - discrete animation when the found results are presented
-- the results found are sorted by date
+- the results are sorted by date
+- show skeletons while loading
 - easy to share via open graph images

 #### Application Nav